Administrative Procedure 213

 - Educational Placement of Students with Diverse Learning Needs

-- Universal, targeted, and individualized supports are in place to meet the identified needs of learners, and maximize competency achievement through a range of intention actions and strategies.
+- Universal, targeted and individualized supports are in place to meet the identified needs of learners and maximize competency achievement through a range of intended actions and strategies.

 - A range of placement options may be provided to meet the diverse and unique needs of students.
 Options may include:

 - instruction and support with program adaptation and/or modification in a grade-level classroom with same-aged peers;

 - a specialized classroom or setting in a system program;